Remedial notice review policy

 You need to check carefully the date you received the notice and count 10 business days from the next day.

-Most of our remedial notices are delivered to an email address that you have provided.
+Most of our remedial notices are served to an email address that you have provided.

 Occasionally, we may issue you a notice by delivering it in person, leaving it at an address you provided to us or where your business or company is located.